Knauch/Udemy-app2/README.md

 useSelector - huk that allows to interact from component with REDUX store - extract the value that you want from the Redux store

+useDispatch - hook that getting the functions from store components needed when you add useEfect  hook to other componnet where you want redux tore stuf to be loaded